x1o3/v0xen_cli/README.md

 # V0XEN

-Python tool for a steganography technique using LSB and music frequencies in grayscale.
+Python tool for a steganography technique using LSB and music frequencies.
 - **Payload**: resizess to 0.25 of the cover image
 - **PSNR**: 47+
 - **SSIM**: 0.99+